ernestnash/ernestnash/README.md

 ## IN BRIEF

 > - Software Engineer Intern at Digisoft Solutions Limited
-> - student of Mathematics and Computer Science at the Technical University of Mombasa (TUM).
+> - Student of Mathematics and Computer Science at the Technical University of Mombasa (TUM).

 ### MORE ABOUT ME